Everlasting Kingdom: Unraveling the Bible’s Secrets

 Hebrews 9:18 That is why even the first covenant wasn’t put into effect without blood.

-It is apparent that the Scriptures leading to eternal Life, mentioned in vs.15-16 above, are referring to the Tanakh, mistakenly called the “Old Testament”, since all 50 other references to Scripture/s, in the Testimony of Yeshua, refer to it, including a twisted interpretation of 2 Peter 3:16.
+It is obvious that the “Scriptures” leading to eternal Life, mentioned in vs.15-16 above, are referring to the Tanak, mistakenly called the “Old Testament”, since 51 other references to Scripture/s in the Testimony of Yeshua refer to the Tanak.
 Same goes for “the Word of God”.
-Not one of the 48 references to “the Word of God” can be shown to refer to the Testimony of Yeshua, look them up!
+Not one of the 48 references to “the Word of God” can be shown to refer to the Testimony of Yeshua, look them all up!

 Augustine, condemning Faustus the Manichaean, for trashing the Hebrew Scriptures—“the Law of God”, said: